windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 The "Login" script works as follows:

-1. it saves the Supabase settings to the local state of the app
+1. It saves the Supabase settings to the local state of the app.
-1. it imports the Supabase client library (**warning:** not all browsers support ESM imports)
+1. It imports the Supabase client library (**warning:** not all browsers support ESM imports).
-1. it sends a request to the Supabase API to sign in with credentials entered in the form
+1. It sends a request to the Supabase API to sign in with credentials entered in the form.
-1. if the request was _successful_, it creates a new Supabase client with the `access_token` attached to the `Authorization` header
+1. If the request was _successful_, it creates a new Supabase client with the `access_token` attached to the `Authorization` header.
-1. if the request _failed_, it saves the error message to the local state of the app
+1. If the request _failed_, it saves the error message to the local state of the app.

 <video
 className="border-2 rounded-xl object-cover w-full h-full"